Skip to content

 Terminal window

-# Find all usages of a symbol
+# Find all usages of a function

-kit usages /path/to/repo "DatabaseConnection"
+kit usages /path/to/repo "calculate_total"

-# Find only class definitions
+# Find class usages with JSON output

-kit usages /path/to/repo "User" --type class
+kit usages /path/to/repo "UserModel" --symbol-type class --format json

 Terminal window